wenjian-zhou/wenjian-zhou.github.io/_posts/2022-03-23-Heitz_MaskingShadowing.md

 ## Direction-Correlated Masking and Shadowing

 Masking and shadowing are strongly correlated when the outgoing and incident directions are close.
-When $\omega_o = \omega_i$, microfacets are visible from both direction $\omega_o$ and $\omega_i$.
+When $$\omega_o = \omega_i$$, microfacets are visible from both direction $$\omega_o$$ and $$\omega_i$$.
 In this case, the shadowing should be removed from the BRDF.
 This is known as the "hotspot effect": when the view and light directions are parallel, shadows disappear.

 Ashikhmin et al. [2000] account for directional correlation by blending the separable form of Equation(98) with the case where both directions are fully correlated: